gritukan/hamkaas/lab2/README.md

 Take a look at the specification of the GPU you have access to.
 What is the amount of global memory, number of SM and memory bandwidth?
 How many CUDA cores are there and what is their frequency?
 Compare it with the characteristics of the regular CPU and RAM.

+## nvcc Optimization Flags

+NOTE!
+All programs in this lab are compiled without GPU code optimizations in `nvcc` to make the profiling easier since most of the optimization options are incompatible with storing debug info required for profilers.
+However in real programs it is advisable to build your kernels with the optimizer turned on since it can significantly increase the performance.

+Here are some of the most important optimization flags in `nvcc`.

+`-Xptxas` - allows to specify the options for the GPU assembler.
+For example, `-Xptxas -O3` will turn on the most of the the resulting GPU code just like regular `-O3` turns on optimizations for CPU code.

+`-use_fast_math` - turns on the fast math mode.
+It allows the compiler to use less accurate but faster math functions.
+For example, it can replace the `exp` function with the `expf` function that is faster but less accurate.

+`-arch` - specifies the architecture of the GPU.
+It allows the compiler to use the instructions that are available on the specified architecture.
+For example, `-arch=sm_80` specifies that the code should be compiled for the NVIDIA H100 GPU.
+If not set, compiler will use the oldest architecture possible leading to the code which is portable between different GPUs but not optimized for the modern ones.

 ## NVIDIA Nsight

 NVIDIA Nsight is a family of profiling tools by NVIDIA that are used to investigate the performance of the GPU workloads.
 In this lab, we will look at NVIDIA Nsight Systems and NVIDIA Nsight Compute.